This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 When it comes to warranties, Rec Tec and Traeger are very similar.
-Each have warranties covering all of their products.
-The length of the warranty varies by product, but the more expensive Rec Tec units are covered by a whopping 6 year warranty.
-Traeger grills are generally covered by a 3 year warranty.
+Each has warranties covering all of their products.
+The length of the warranty varies by product, but the more expensive Rec Tec units are covered by a whopping 6-year warranty.
+Traeger grills are generally covered by a 3-year warranty.

 Rec Tec vs Traeger Verdict (Warranties): Rec Tec

 Overall Rec Tec vs Traeger Winner: Traeger

 Not a single stone is left unturned with either brand though – their grills offer literally everything you could ever need in a pellet grill, all the way down to built in meat probe thermometers.